Abaji (musician): Early life

-Abaji was born in Beirut, to a Greek father, who left the Greek city of Smyrna in 1922. and a Armenian-Lebanese mother from Istanbul.
+Abaji was born in Beirut, to a Greek father, who left the Greek city of Smyrna in 1922, and an Armenian-Lebanese mother from Istanbul.

 He spent part of his childhood and early teenage years in Lebanon capital city, where he discovered music.
 He started to play the folk guitar at the age of 11.
 He had both the influence of Greek music from his family's heritage and of Oriental music that he was exposed to in the streets of Istanbul.

 In February 1976 when Abaji was 17, the war in Lebanon forced him into exile.
 Upon his arrival in France, he started at a boarding school in a neighbourhood near Paris.
 That is when he began to write songs.
 Abaji says he was born again from that moment.

 As a teenager he was inspired by Cat Stevens, Bob Dylan, Fairuz and Ravi Shankar.
 He sees in Jimmy Page the perfect guitarist, for being able to experiment with both electric and acoustic guitars.
 Being attracted by experimentation and discoveries himself, Abaji has always found fascinating the way Page could make percussion with the strings and produce aerial sounds on an electric guitar.

 Before establishing his music career further, Abaji studied and has been specialised in Chinese medicine and tai chi, which he has practiced for over forty years.
 He became a therapist working for the psychiatric emergency services in Paris, using his tai chi and relaxation techniques with the patients.